SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

 ### Terraform-aws-vpc Module development in VS
 - Terraform-aws-vpc-module ---> Is a module we are developing.
-- Testing code is in created "example" folder in "Terraform-aws-vpc-module"
+- Testing code is in created "Example" folder in "Terraform-aws-vpc-module"

 ### Now create below all these using terraform code
 - Create VPC